-There were 204 cases of changing auditors at domestic listed companies in the year to June 2023.
-This figure is less than that of previous year, which was the largest number over the last five years.
-However, excluding the cases of changing auditors due to audit firms' acquisition, the number of cases still remains in high level since the year to June 2021.
-(Figure III-5-1).
+There were 200 cases of changing auditors of domestic listed companies in the year to June 2024.
+Of these, changes due to the mergers of audit firms accounted for 85 cases, including mergers between large-sized and mid-tier audit firms (76 cases) and mergers between small and medium-sized audit firms.
+Excluding those due to mergers, the number of changes has been on a downward trend since reaching a peak at the year to June 2022 (Figure III-5-1).
 For information on mergers, see "I. Overview of the Audit Sector, B. Audit Firms, 4.
-Mergers of Audit Firms" (page 18).
+Mergers of Audit Firms".

-(Note) The figures above show the number of companies that had decided on an incoming auditor by the end of June of each period, based on timely disclosures of listed domestic companies.
+(Note) The number of companies that had decided on an incoming auditor by the end of June of each period based on timely disclosure of listed domestic companies.

-As can be seen from changing auditors by audit firm size reveals that the trend of changing from large-sized audit firms to mid-tier audit firms or small and medium-sized audit firms, partnerships and solo practitioners continued into the year to June 2023 (Figures III-5-2 and III-5-3).
-This trend is likely in connection with business administration at large-sized audit firms related to the continuance of audit contracts.
+As can be seen from changing in audit firms by size for the reasons other than audit firm mergers, the number of changes tended to decrease in the year to June 2024, but changing from large-sized audit firms to mid-tier audit firms or small and medium-sized audit firms, partnerships and solo practitioners still continued (Figures III-5-2 and III-5-3).
+This trend can be attributed to the factors such as audit firms (mainly large-sized firms) considering whether to continue the audit contracts, taking into account audit fees, audit risks and the staff required to perform the audit engagement, and audited companies selecting auditors, taking into account the length of continuous audit periods and the reasonableness of audit fees, have come to an end.
 For information about business administration concerning continuance of audit contracts at large-sized audit firms, see "3.
-Reasons for Changes in Accounting Auditors as Identified Through Monitoring Activities" (page 100).
+Reasons for Changes in Accounting Auditors as Identified Through Monitoring Activities".

-The above-mentioned shift from large audit firms to mid-tier as well as small and medium-sized audit firms indicates an increase in the role of small and medium-sized audit firms in auditing listed companies.
-But the recent inspection of small and medium-sized audit firms by the CPAAOB discovered inadequate systems to properly conduct audit services, making it imperative for them to maintain and improve their audit quality.
-As a result, the CPAAOB will put greater emphasis on the inspection of small and medium-size audit firms.
+The above-mentioned shift from large audit firms to mid-tier as well as small and medium-sized audit firms indicates an increasing the role of small and medium-sized audit firms in auditing listed companies.

+However, the CPAAOB's recent inspection of small and medium-sized audit firms identified inadequate systems to properly conduct audit services, making it imperative for them to maintain and improve their audit quality.
+As a result, the CPAAOB will place greater emphasis on inspections of small and medium-size audit firms.